ylhyra/ylhyra_content/data/Text/Demo.md

       "s_0161kMEPb": {
         "meaning": "Today it's been raining for hours."
       },
-      "s_14P-dNcGAO": {
-        "meaning": "There, far more horrible fate than drowning awaits them."
-      },
       "s_99oxBabNjW": {
         "meaning": "Because of the disaster, the earthworms are forced to flee their homes."
       },